-Video gaming is big business and it is here to stay.
+Video gaming is a big business and it is here to stay.
 It is part of our American culture, especially, with people who grew up with them.
 Video games have been part of our lives for decades.
 Video games can enhance people’s lives of any age, especially, older folks like myself (I am sixty-one).

 I hope this website helps people understand how video games for adults and kids can be helpful, informative, educational, improve our minds and bodies, or just have some plain fun.

 New studies are also showing the benefits for kids and older adults as well.
 Video games for seniors can be very helpful as we age.
 For kids, video games can be a useful learning tool if properly applied.

 I want to explore the evolution of video games.
 I will examine how the various usages of video games can affect our lives, both in positive ways and negative ways.

 We will not only look at usages but also look at the benefits of video gaming.
 I will explore how they affect our minds, our bodies, and other areas of our lives.

 There is an amazing variety of games today, as well as different consoles or computers.
 Gamers have total control over what they want to play or purchase.

 Also, we need to look at the money side, especially for people on a limited income (Kids and grandparents).
 We’ll examine the costs and the requirements to have a pleasurable and fun experience without breaking the bank.

 So I hope you enjoy this journey with me.
 I want to do everything I can to make this website the very best.
 May I grow as it grows.
-Thank you very much, Grandpa Johnny, the Gray Wolf.
+Thank you very much, Grandpa, johnny, the Grey Wolf, Watcher of the Woods.

 History of Video Games: